-Investors want good returns.
-Swell investors want good returns and investments that make an impact.
-The Swell team aims to deliver profit as well as purpose by investing in companies that are both poised for high growth and addressing global issues.
+Investors want positive returns.
+Swell investors want positive returns and for their investments to have a positive impact.
+The Swell team aims to deliver profit as well as purpose by investing in companies that are both poised for growth by addressing global social and environmental issues.

 Gunnar Friede, Timo Busch & Alexander Bassen (2015) “ESG and financial performance: aggregated evidence from more than 2000 empirical studies.”
 Journal of Sustainable Finance & Investment, 5:4, 210-233